What is naturopathy?

 What are the course and study options for naturopathy in Adelaide?

 You have many different options in terms of where you can study naturopathy.
 However, in order to become a certified naturopath, you will need to graduate with either a Bachelor of Health Science (Naturopathy) or an Advanced Diploma of Applied Science (Naturopathy).
 Both of these options are recognised by Australia's peak bodies for Adelaide naturopaths.
-You can complete these courses either on-campus and online depending on your schedule and learning preferences.
+You can complete these courses either on-campus or online depending on your schedule and learning preferences.

 These courses will touch on health sciences, natural medicines and nutrition and look at the linkages it has to an individual's lifestyle, diet and emotional changes.
 Additionally, most schools provide a practical module where you get to gain valuable work experience where you can put into practice the naturopathic techniques that you have learned.